Autumn 2024 Graduate Applications are now OPEN!

 Each applicant needs to submit via the Graduate School's Application by the December 15th deadline:

-(a) Unofficial Transcripts of all post-secondary education (We will ask for official transcripts from any applicant who accepts our offer of admission)
+- Unofficial transcript(s) from all previous universities attended.
+(We will ask for official transcripts from any applicant who accepts our offer of admission)

-(c) a Statement of Purpose that describes your academic goals and proposed course of study at the University of Washington (not to exceed five double-spaced pages)
+- Statement of purpose that describes your academic goals and proposed course of study at the University of Washington (not to exceed five double-spaced pages).